drs/lightqc/README.md

 pip install pandas, numpy, scipy, plotly
 ```

+2. Install Minimap2 as described in [Minimap2 Installation](https://github.com/lh3/minimap2#install).
+Minimap2 must be avaiable on the PATH for LightQC.

-2. Download this script and add the script location to the path or move the script to a localisation in your path (such as $HOME/bin).
+3. Download this script and add the script location to the path or move the script to a localisation in your path (such as $HOME/bin).

 ```
 git clone https://github.com/drs/LightQC